Accusations - Peter Denies Jesus & the Trials of Jesus

 Bible Verses

-As Simon Peter stood warming himself, he was asked, "You are not one of his disciples, are you?"
-He denied it, saying, "I am not."
+Now Simon Peter was standing and warming himself.
+They said therefore to him, "You are not also one of his disciples, are you?"
+He denied it, and said, "I am not.".

 John 18:12-25